mbaas2/H5RFramework/README.md

 To test

-- Load all classes using ]LOAD "{path to projects directory}\H5RFramework\*"
-- Modify #.SampleApp.RunSample 'path' variable with path to the sample html page:

-   path←'C:\temp\GitHub\H5RFramework\FormatStringBuilder Demo App\apitest.html'
+- Downlaod the project.
+- Run sample by double-clickign on LoadProject.dyapp file.

-- Run the test function:       s←#.SampleApp.RunSample''
+- You can restart the sample by running:  s←#.SampleApp.RunSample''